Market Tight? Don’t Find New Clients, Make Them.

 Sound familiar?
 I was given the opportunity to participate in a fascinating event.
 Scott Wintrip, founder of StaffingU allowed me to listen in on one of his sales training classes.
 Scott’s advice was terrific.
 But what I found most interesting were the frustrations, and the perceptions, of the sales professionals involved.

 Listening to these people was kind of like watching someone run up the down escalator.
-You know they may get were they’re going, but what a waste of energy!
-For example, consider how these people are being told to deal with the current economy:
+You know they may get where they’re going, but what a waste of energy!
+For example, consider how these people are being told to deal with a tough economy:

-- Since business is slow, these reps are under intense pressure to compensate for declining sales by making more cold calls.
+- When business is slow, reps are under intense pressure to compensate for declining sales by making more cold calls.

-- HR managers, who are sick of the near constant onslaught of staffing sales reps, are becoming increasingly resistant to traditional sales tactics.
+- HR managers, who are sick of the near-constant onslaught of staffing sales reps, become increasingly resistant to traditional sales tactics.

 Making New Clients

-If you were in the staffing industry 25 years ago, you probably didn’t do a lot of transactional selling.
+In the early days of the staffing industry, you didn’t do a lot of transactional selling.
 When you called on a new account, you couldn’t ask them about their staffing needs; they didn’t have any (or at least, they didn’t know they had any).
 To close sales, you frequently had to teach people what a “temp” was and how to use one.
 Essentially, you made new clients through a process of education.

 Today, many companies have become sophisticated users of staffing services, particularly those with large HR departments.
 You’re not going to teach them about using temporaries.
 However, many other companies, particularly smaller ones, still don’t really understand the value of staffing.
 Let me share a story I think you’ll find interesting: